zjengjie/inbot-utils/README.md

 # Changelog

+ - 1.4 - add url encode/decode functions to MiscUtils that uses UTF-8 as RFC 3986 recommends and that throw no checked exceptions related to character encoding
  - 1.3 - Minor fixes to javadoc and IOUtils
  - 1.2 - Also add the secure password implementation we grabbed from http://crackstation.net/hashing-security.htm; was already MIT licensed
  - 1.1 - Add a few more classes: Md5Appender, IOUtils, Math